Eight Reasons Why Your AC Won't Turn On-And What to Do

 3) Check the Circuit Breaker

 Open the electrical panel inside your home and attempt to see if the circuit breaker connected to your air conditioner is tripped.
-You can identify if the breaker is tripped if the switch has shifted to the "OFF" position.
-To resolve this issue, simply flip the breaker so that it's in the "ON" position.
+You can identify if the breaker is tripped if the switch has flipped to the “OFF” position.
+To resolve this issue, simply flip the breaker so that it’s in the “ON” position.

 4) Check the Indoor Shutoff Switch